This page was most recently updated on May 8th, 2025

 Any member of the Board of Advisors may attempt to resign their position at any time by submitting their resignation in writing to the Board of Advisors.

-A. If the letter is submitted by the resigning individual, the Board may vote upon acceptance at that time.
+A. If the resigning individual submits a letter, the Board may vote upon acceptance at that time.

-B. If the letter is presented by any means other than by the individual, it must be verified by a one on one confirmation by the President of the Board or an appointee of the President, or the resignation must be certified by a Notary Public.
+B. If the letter is presented by any means other than the individual, it must be verified by a one-on-one confirmation by the President of the Board or an appointee of the President, or the resignation must be certified by a Notary Public.
 [See Proclamation by Emperor XX, Sam Relaford.]

-C. The Board shall vote on such resignation, which is not complete until the Board of Advisors has voted on and accepted such resignation.
+C. The Board shall vote on such resignation, which is incomplete until the Board of Advisors has voted on and accepted such resignation.

-D. Any member of the Board who, after being notified at least thirty (30) days in advance of a hearing with all parties involved, is adjudged unfit by a majority vote of the Board of Advisors shall be removed from the Board of Advisors.
+D. Any member of the Board who, after being notified at least thirty (30) days before a hearing with all parties involved, is adjudged unfit by a majority vote of the Board of Advisors, shall be removed from the Board of Advisors.

 SECTION 6.08 Compensation.

 Advisors shall not receive any stated salaries for their services.
-Nothing herein contained shall be construed preclude any Advisor from serving the Corporation in any other capacity and receiving compensation therefore.
+Nothing herein contained shall be construed to prevent any Advisor from serving the Corporation in any other capacity and receiving compensation.

 ARTICLE VII: POWERS AND DUTIES OF THE BOARD OF ADVISORS